dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 Usually, any response not natively compressed can benefit from response compression.
 Responses not natively compressed usually include: CSS, JavaScript, HTML, XML, and JSON.
 You shouldn't compress natively compressed assets, such as PNG files, which are already compressed.
 If you try to compress a natively compressed response, any small additional reduction in size will likely be overwhelmed by the time it took to process the compression.

-When requesting and returning compressed content, the client must inform the server of its capability to decompress content by sending an `Accept-Encoding` header with the request, and the server must include information in the `Content-Encoding` header on how the compressed response is encoded.
-The standard content coding designations are shown below indicating which ones are supported by Response Caching Middleware.
+When requesting and returning compressed content, the client must inform the server of its capability to decompress content by sending the `Accept-Encoding` header with the request, and the server must include information in the `Content-Encoding` header on how the compressed response is encoded.
+Content coding designations are shown below indicating which ones are supported by Response Compression Middleware.

 Content Coding | Supported | Description
 | :---: | :---: | ---